Best free HIPAA training materials

 Managing compliance, security, and risk involves many parts of a healthcare service.
 This includes training staff.
 Training eliminates blind spots in your security, helps you keep patient trust, and saves you money.

 Take advantage of free, online resources and improve your HIPAA training program.
+You can easily collect HIPAA-compliant data online with Jotform, which offers advanced integrations and customization tools to create the perfect medical forms for your needs!
 We hope this post helps you on your journey to create a comprehensive training program for your organization.